We love our dogs, and we love to share our food with them as a special treat.

 If your dog ingests a nominal amount of garlic, seek veterinarian advice immediately.

-Although the toxic substance within grapes is unknown; these fruits are so toxic that they can cause severe acute kidney failure.
-This is true no matter the size, breed, age or health of the dog or the amount ingested!
-All grapes and raisins (dried grapes), seeded and seedless, organic and conventionally grown, can cause toxicity.
+Although the toxic substance within grapes is unknown, these fruits are so toxic that they can cause severe acute kidney failure.

 The signs of grape poisoning are vomiting, diarrhea, abdominal pain, anorexia, and acute renal (kidney) failure.

-If you suspect your dog has eaten grapes or raisins (dried grapes) you must seek veterinary help immediately.
+If you suspect your dog has eaten grapes or raisins (dried grapes), you must seek veterinary help immediately.

 Grapes are very high on the list of human foods dangerous to dogs.

 I thought it prudent to include it due to the popularity of home brewing.

 16. Ice Cream

 However, it should be noted that ice cream also contains a lot of dairies.

-For dogs that are lactose intolerant, this can be a problem but the other dangers include sugar and hidden additives.
-My advice is to give this one a miss.
+This can be a problem for dogs lactose intolerant, but the other dangers include sugar and hidden additives.

-Dad’s tip: Feed frozen chunks of watermelon, (seeds removed); to your dog on a hot day to keep him hydrated as it is 92% water.
+Dad’s tip: Feed frozen chunks of watermelon (seeds removed); to your dog on a hot day to keep him hydrated as it is 92% water.